Communication on sustainability

 Sustainability concerns everyone, and everyone can make a difference.
 But many companies are unsure where to start.
 They fear their efforts will backfire and may think you need to be a green rock star before you can communicate ambitions for the future of the planet or set ambitious targets for gender equality and diversity.
 However, the truth is that everyone can – everyone must – take social responsibility.
 Otherwise, we’ll never get there.

-In principle, sustainability communication touches on almost all LEAD services – from PR and analysis to campaigns, annual reports and public affairs.
-LEAD has also teamed up with The Footprint Firm to get as many companies and organisations as possible to become more sustainable, talk about it and inspire others to do the same.
+In principle, sustainability communication touches on almost all Lead Agency services – from PR and analysis to campaigns, annual reports and public affairs.
+Lead Agency has also teamed up with The Footprint Firm to get as many companies and organisations as possible to become more sustainable, talk about it and inspire others to do the same.

 Good advice on sustainability communication